caputocode/wine-bar/README.md

 Currently the website contains the following features:

-* User login / Registration using Django's authentication feature.
-Password reset also available.
+* User login / Registration / logout using Django's authentication feature.
+Password reset also available
-* User Profile Page containing Purchase history, and blogposts created by that specific user.
+* User Profile Page containing Purchase history, and blogposts created by that specific user
-* Landing Page with option to view description about the Bar, or enter straight to the Wine Collection page (shop).
+* Landing Page with option to view description about the Bar, or enter straight to the Wine Collection page (shop)
 * About us page
 * Wine collection page displaying all wine
+* Wine detail page giving full name and description of wine including grape, alcohol content, price and relevant information
 * Search function in the navbar - able to search wine by grape, colour (ie red, white, rose, sparklng) and name of wine
+* Basket - users can view basket viewing contents available
+* Checkout - consists of order summary and form to complete for payment (use of STRIPE set up)
 * Events Page - informing users they are able to hire space / attend wine events, with active links to the Contact us page
 * Contact Page - providing info on location, using google maps, hours of opening, and a contact form
+* Menu page - list of wines and nibbles available at the bar
+* Blog page - users can view blogs, edit and create posts

 ### Features left to implement